Hiten-98/Rain-Alert-Using-Python/README.md

 Just login and you will get your API keys

-Step 1: Retrieving waether data from OpenWeatherMap using Longitude and Latitude of your location Step 2: Filtering data you want.
+1. Retrieving waether data from OpenWeatherMap using Longitude and Latitude of your location
+2. Filtering data you want.
 For eg: Location, time, Weather etc..
-Step 3: Sending SMS using Twilio API to registered mobile number
+3. Sending SMS using Twilio API to registered mobile number

 And that's all!!
 You have created your own weather alert system